Active Adults 55+

 Come play great music!
 The Chamber Orchestra will perform three concerts during the year, provide outreach to enthuse students in music and build community support for the performing arts.
 If you are an intermediate to advanced player, the Chamber Orchestra will be a fulfilling musical experience and a fun way to bring great music to the community.
 Members are chosen by audition and instrument needs for the next performance.

 If you love music and play an instrument, come join the Community Band!
-This traditional concert band performs at least four concerts per year, and is the featured band for the Annual Rowell Ranch Parade (we are seated, not marching!).
+This traditional concert band performs at least four concerts per year, and is the featured band for the Annual Rowell Ranch Parade (we are seated, not marching!)
 The band performs classical music as well as marches, show tunes and pops.
 A great way to keep up your skills, develop new skills on a second instrument and make new friends who share your musical interests.
 Intermediate and advanced players welcome.
-See our website at: www.CastroValleyBand.com
+See our website: www.CastroValleyBand.com